Modi, Merkel vow to revive trade efforts, promote clean energy

 GREEN DEVELOPMENT

-Germany, a world leader in renewable energy, will also provide more than 2 billion euros (1.48 billion pounds) in aid for solar projects and green energy corridors - high-efficiency power grids - as part of a push for sustainable development.
+Germany, a world leader in renewable energy, will also provide more than 2 billion euros ($2.25 billion) in aid for solar projects and green energy corridors - high-efficiency power grids - as part of a push for sustainable development.

 The assistance, part of a raft of 18 agreements signed in New Delhi, dovetails with efforts to bind India into a global debate that will culminate in the COP21 climate change summit in December.